worldpossible/RACHEL5/README.md

 ### Making the USB

+XXX this is not accurate -- for some reason there are boot problems when you XXX make a smaller disk like this -- for now we just use a physical 4GB USB XXX and partition the whole thing

 The 5.x.x USB (~2.6GB) is larger than the 4.x.x (~2.3GB).
 Assuming we are building and imaging a drive larger than that, you can set up the USB as so on Mac OS:
 (replace diskXX with your USB's number)